SelfMagician/Magic/index.md

 -   0 soul fragments for Non-Self in and on Self.
 [Forever On]
 -   1 soul fragment for Dead Self in and on Self.
 [Forever On]
 -   Infinite Energy for Dead Self, for only talking in and on Self.
 [Forever On]

-## Notes

--   Being Self Alone is the best way to live (Eject All).
--   Where Non-Self and Dead Self is mentioned, it means any Non-Self and Dead Self.

-## Directives

--   Consent is priority.
--   Battle with honor.
--   Do not compare Self.
--   Do not infiltrate.
--   Do not enslave.
--   Do not lie.
--   Do not hurt life.
--   Do not beg.

 ## Instructions